James-Dumas/cctracker/README.md

 * shift + M - mute/unmute current channel
 * shift + [0123456789ABCDEF] - select instrument
 * various keyboard keys - enter note / instrument / volume
-  * A key is the lowest F#, Z key is G, S key is G#, X key is A, etc.
+  * the 'A' key is the lowest F#, 'Z' key is G, 'S' key is G#, 'X' key is A, etc.
+  * the next octave starts on the '1' key on F#, continuing the same pattern.
 #### frames panel
 * up/down - change frame index
 * left/right - change frame at current index